-In addition to planning radiation treatment, medical dosimetrists may help calibrate radiation oncology machinery, educate medical dosimetry students and work on research teams to help improve the effectiveness of radiation therapies.
+In addition to planning radiation treatment, Medical Dosimetrists may assist in quality assurance procedures alongside medical physicists, educate medical dosimetry students and/or work on research teams to help improve the effectiveness of radiation therapies.

-It is important for medical dosimetrists to be good communicators.
+It is important for medical dosimetrists to have good listening and communication skills.
 The medical dosimetrist must first listen carefully to the radiation oncologist to understand the treatment goals, accurately document the treatment plan and then explain it to the radiation therapist responsible for the plan’s implementation.
+Medical dosimetrists must also have excellent computer skills and be good at problem solving.

-Medical dosimetrists are employed in hospitals or cancer treatment centers and usually work a normal 40-hour week.
-They use computers to design and test radiation treatments; spend a lot of time documenting treatment plans; and consult with physicians, patients and the radiation oncology team.
+Medical dosimetrists are employed in hospitals or cancer treatment centers and typically work a 40-hour week.

 Their work can put them in proximity to radioactive materials, so proper safety precautions must be taken to minimize exposure.